wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 1. `requires: list[str]` -- that specifies one or more [dependency specifiers]( https://packaging.python.org/en/latest/specifications/dependency-specifiers/)
    specifying how the provider should be installed.
-This key is required.
+This key is required, unless `plugin-use` is `"none"`.

 2. `enable-if: str | None` -- that optionally specifies an [environment marker]( https://packaging.python.org/en/latest/specifications/dependency-specifiers/#environment-markers)